 If you haven’t noticed that milk mess is problematic, think of what happens when you leave a used cereal bowl to stand.
 It cakes, and cleaning it — even with the help of warm water and dish soap — takes some effort.
 The same thing will happen if it’s left to dry on your carpets.
 But why?

 Chemistry is to blame.
 Milk is approximately three percent protein (1).
 And protein hardens when it dries out.
-Once dry, it’s difficult to rehydrate, which is why you need muscle to remove it.
+Once dry, it’s challenging to rehydrate, which is why you need muscle to remove it.

 Stains are also determined by how deep a mess can penetrate a surface.
 Glass, for example, won’t absorb milk so it won’t stain.
-However, your carpet fiber which is fabric will absorb liquid, and so will trap spilled milk.
+However, your fabric carpet fiber will absorb liquid and trap spilled milk.

-A dried milk stain can easily go from a slight inconvenience to a full-scale war with your floor.
+A dried milk stain can quickly go from a slight inconvenience to a full-scale war with your floor.

-But, your hardship doesn’t end there.
+But your hardship doesn’t end there.
 If the sight of a milk stain is not enough to bother you, the germs inside one should.
-Milk is perishable, so bacteria will develop when it’s left to stand (2).
+Milk is perishable, so bacteria will develop when milk is left to stand (2).

 Watch Out: Switching to soy milk might not make a difference.
 It also contains protein and will dry out to the same effect as cow’s milk.